-The coronavirus crisis has made clear that leadership matters, now more than ever.
-Leaders and their organizations are facing challenges that are exponentially more complicated than anything they have faced before, and many of those leaders are showing cracks.
+Leaders and their organizations face challenges that are exponentially more complicated than anything they have before.
+And, many are showing cracks.

 That’s because although identifying the right leaders is incredibly important, we tend to hire bad leaders with alarming consistency.
 To wit, while 86% of leaders believe leadership succession planning is of utmost importance, only 14% think their organization does it well.
 And 60% of executives fail within the first 18 months of being promoted or hired.